Lidzbark: History

 During the First Partition of Poland, the town was annexed by the Kingdom of Prussia in 1772.
-During the Napoleonic Wars it was part of the Polish Duchy of Warsaw from 1807 to 1815, but was reannexed by Prussia afterwards.

 In 1772, the town had 510 inhabitants and 83 timbered buildings.
 Agriculture was common in the area along with crafting.
 In 1789, the population reached 802 of which 41 families were craftsmen.
-In the beginning of the 20th century, the city had breweries, sawmills, iron mill, engine works and dairy products.
+During the Napoleonic Wars it was part of the Polish Duchy of Warsaw from 1807 to 1815, but was reannexed by Prussia afterwards.
+In the beginning of the 20th century, the town had breweries, sawmills, iron mill, engine works and dairy products.
 In 1920, the area was reintegrated with Poland after it regained independence.

-During World War II, it was under German occupation.
-The population in 1943 was 4,329.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Lidzbark was occupied by Germany until 1945.
+Three Polish policemen from Lidzbark were murdered by the Russians in the Katyn massacre in 1940.
 70% of the town was destroyed during the war.
+In 1945, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+In the following years, the Polish anti-communist resistance was active in Lidzbark, including the nationwide Home Army Resistance Movement and the local Polish Catholic Youth Organization.

 Sports

 The local football team is Wel Lidzbark, which competes in the lower leagues.